arghya05/erav1/Assignment 12/README.md

 ## Assignment 12
-Using our custom library to train a ResNet-18 on Tiny Imagenet-200 dataset.
+Part A: Using our custom library to train a ResNet-18 on Tiny Imagenet-200 dataset.

+Part B: Downloding about 100 images that contain hardhat, vest, bask and masks.
+Our task was to annotate these and find the ideal number of anchor boxes that would be required to train a YOLO object detection model on this dataset.